MicrosoftDocs/win32/desktop-src/SecCrypto/signer-certificate.md

 ---
-Description: Sets or retrieves the Certificate object that represents the certificate of a signer of the data. ms.assetid: 92ac209e-59b5-4a75-922d-d61629ca41b1
+description: Sets or retrieves the Certificate object that represents the certificate of a signer of the data. ms.assetid: 92ac209e-59b5-4a75-922d-d61629ca41b1
 title: Signer.Certificate property
 ms.topic: reference